newrelic/new-relic-language-linter/README.md

 # NR Language linter demo

 Like Grammarly for people who write New Relic UI copy, but focused on writing-style more than grammar.
-This is project is a WIP.
+This project is a WIP.

 ### 🧐 What is this?